Supermarkets and liquor stores

 Source: Institute for Global Labour and Human Rights (2012)

 This company has been criticised for misleading advertising.
-In 2015 the Advertising Standards Bureau upheld complaints about a tv ad by this company on the grounds that it breached advertising codes.
-The ad was subsequently discontinued or modified.
+The Advertising Standards Bureau upheld complaints about ads by this company in 2014, 2020 and 2022 on the grounds that they breached advertising codes.
+The ads were subsequently discontinued or modified.
 Follow link for details.

 This company the Parents' Voice Shame Award for Pester Power in 2018 for its Little Shop promotions.
 The Pester Power award goes to the food marketing campaign that uses techniques which appeal to children, leading to them nagging their parents for unhealthy foods.